Street names are not just about indicating a specific location.

 Some names reflect our history and heritage, while others carry our hopes and dreams.

 There are several streets in Singapore named after members of the Seah family, such as Eu Chin Street, Liang Seah Street, and Peck Seah Street.
-Naming streets after the pioneers who contributed to Singapore is a good way to remember and honour them.

 Eu Chin Street